-- Patricia Gray's call is for authors who are practitioners in the helping professions, separate from the classroom setting.
-Practicing While Black is due April 15, 2021.
+- Patricia Gray's call, Practicing While Black, is for authors who are practitioners in the helping professions, separate from the classroom setting.

 - Tiffany Baffour and Shonda Lawrence are issuing A Call for Social Work Educators to Confront and Dismantle Systemic Racism Within Social Work Programs.
 The deadline for submissions is May 15, 2021.

 - Priscilla Gibson's call is for the personal experiences of helping professionals (across fields) with racial injustice.
 This Call, Black Racial Injustice: Personal Reflections to Change Strategies, is closed to new submissions.